-- Look for any evidence of growth of scum, slime or mold inside the machine.
+- Look for any evidence of growth of scum, slime, or mold inside the machine.
 If growth of mold or slime is observed, immediately clean according to the manufacturer’s instructions.
-(Tip: The ice should be removed from the ice bin and disposed during cleaning to avoid cross contamination by chemicals).
+(Tip: During ice bin cleaning, all ice should be removed from the ice bin and disposed during cleaning to avoid cross contamination by chemicals).

-3) Routine Ice Machine Services, Maintenance and Major Cleaning/Sanitizing
+3) Routine Ice Machine Service, Maintenance, and Deep Cleaning/Sanitizing

 A typical cleaning routine would include the following steps:

-- Turn off the electrical supply and empty the ice bin.
+- Turn off the ice machine electrical supply and empty your Manitowoc or Hoshizaki ice bin.